 When should you edit Core WordPress Files

-Note: Remember to take your site’s backup before editing the WordPress core files.
+Note: Take your site’s backup before editing the WordPress core files.
 To proceed, you don’t need to use additional code editors.
 The WordPress default file editor in the dashboard is enough for the said purpose.

-To keep WordPress running smoothly, users are always recommended to keep WordPress core files the same.
-However, if you have no option, you can change the WordPress core files in the following scenarios.
+To keep WordPress running smoothly, it is always recommended that users keep WordPress core files the same.
+However, you can change the WordPress core files in the following scenarios if you have no option.

 Do minor changes without WordPress plugins